okechukwu0127/LabFarward-Home-Assessment-2/README.md

 amount of liquid each time.
 <br />

-### Scope
+### Scope & Time Dedicated
-This procedure is to be used for demonstrations of automatic calibration and documentation.
+This procedure is to be used for demonstrations of automatic calibration and documentation.<br/>
+I spend aproximately 6 -7 hours on the assessment.
+Would have loved to add an End-to-End automated testing using Cypress if I had more time
 <br />

 ### Definitions